animator/learn-python/contrib/machine-learning/Transformers.md

 The transformer uses an encoder-decoder architecture.
 The encoder extracts features from an input sentence, and the decoder uses the features to produce an output sentence.
 Some architectures use full encoders and decoders, autoregressive encoders and decoders, or combination of both.
 This depends on the usage and context of the input.

 ### Tensorflow
+TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
+It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.
+It was developed by the Google Brain team for Google's internal use in research and production.

 Tensorflow provides the transformer encoder and decoder block that can be implemented by the specification of the user.
 Although, the transformer is not provided as a standalone to be imported and executed, the user has to create the model first.
 They also have a tutorial on how to implement the transformer from scratch for machine translation and can be found [here](https://www.tensorflow.org/text/tutorials/transformer).

 More information on [encoder](https://www.tensorflow.org/api_docs/python/tfm/nlp/layers/TransformerEncoderBlock) and [decoder](https://www.tensorflow.org/api_docs/python/tfm/nlp/layers/TransformerDecoderBlock) block mentioned in the code.